AustinCodingAcademy/alumni-gitbook/home.md

   * You've completed all your interviews - now what?
 We'll discuss everything that happens afterwards, including job offers, negotiation, and navigating your first day on the job.

 * [Class 8: Mock Interviews](2019-summer/8-mock-interview.md) - Thursday, August 8
   * Practice technical and non-technical interviews with folks from industry!

+## Course Expectations

+### Homework Assignments

 {% include "./includes/footer.md" %}